Traveling Coeur

 Atop a mountain on the western coast of Sicily lies the preserved medieval village of Erice.
 Cobblestone streets that wind through impeccably maintained Norman architecture, lead to notable landmarks such as the Venus Castle and the Gothic-style Mother Church.
 The panoramic view from Venus Castle, overlooking Trapani and the Tyrrhenian Sea, is an unmissable highlight.

-Despite its many attractions, Erice is small and highly walkable, making it an ideal destination for a day trip.
+Despite its many attractions, Erice is small and super walkable, making it an ideal destination for a day trip.
 In any comprehensive “What to do in Sicily” list, Erice stands out as one of the island’s most picturesque villages, adding an essential touch of historical charm and breathtaking scenery to any Sicilian itinerary.

 #5 Boat Tour of the Egadi Islands

 The Egadi Islands were a big reason why I chose to focus on the west side of Sicily vs. the east.
 The Egadi Islands are a picturesque cluster of islands off the western coast of Sicily.
 There are a variety of activities to do here that encapsulate the essence of this what to do in Sicily list.
-Comprising Favignana, Levanzo, and Marettimo, each island boasts a unique charm.
+Comprising of Favignana, Levanzo, and Marettimo, each island boasts a unique charm.
 Favignana, the largest, is renowned for its crystal-clear waters and the historic tuna fishery, while Levanzo captivates with its prehistoric cave paintings.
 Marettimo, which we did not visit, is the most remote and offers rugged terrain and a sense of tranquility.

-- Favignana and Levanzo tour: one day on the Egadi Islands (96€ per person, 8hrs – this is the tour we booked)
+• Favignana and Levanzo tour: one day on the Egadi Islands (96€ per person, 8hrs – this is the tour we booked)

-- Boat Tour Egadi Day to discover Favignana and Levanzo (€103.50 per person, 8hrs)
+• Boat Tour Egadi Day to discover Favignana and Levanzo (€103.50 per person, 8hrs)

-- Egadi Sail Boat Tour to Favignana and Levanzo (€112.00 per person, 8hrs)
+• Egadi Sail Boat Tour to Favignana and Levanzo (€112.00 per person, 8hrs)

-Whether indulging in the local cuisine or savoring the islands’ natural beauty, the Egadi Islands provide a multifaceted answer to the question of “what to do in Sicily.”
+Whether you’re indulging in the local cuisine or savoring the islands’ natural beauty, the Egadi Islands provide a multifaceted answer to the question of “what to do in Sicily.”
 The islands’ authentic charm, rich history, and recreational opportunities make them an ideal destination for those seeking an immersive Sicilian experience.

 #6 Zingaro Reserve

 Encompassing over 1,600 hectares, the Zingaro Reserve is a protected nature reserve that showcases rugged cliffs, crystalline waters, and untouched Mediterranean foliage.
-Within the reserve is a network of hiking trails that guides visitors to hidden coves, secluded beaches, and panoramic vistas.
+Within the reserve is a network of hiking trails that guide visitors to hidden coves, secluded beaches, and panoramic vistas.
 The most popular trail is a 7km (that’s one way, so technically 14km) hike.
 While the hike is long, the trail itself is well-marked and firm, making it a relatively easy hike.
 Many visitors allocate a full day for the hike as there are many opportunities to stop at secluded beaches along the way.

 #7 Visit the Valley of Temples in Agrigento